Sumo2003/User-Authentication-System/README.md

 ➤ Login User

 POST /login
-Returns JWT token if credentials are valid.
+✔ Returns JWT token if credentials are valid.

 ➤ Protected Route

 GET /protected-route
-Accessible only with a valid JWT token in headers.
+✔ Accessible only with a valid JWT token in headers.

 🔒 Security Notes

 .env file is never uploaded to GitHub

-Passwords are hashed using bcrypt
+Passwords are securely hashed using bcrypt

-JWT tokens ensure secure, stateless authentication
+JWT tokens ensure stateless & secure authentication

-Sensitive data remains protected
+Sensitive data stays protected

-Unauthorized copying, distribution, or modification is strictly prohibited.
-© 2025 Sumaira